Bayer Aktiengesellschaft (OTCMKTS:BAYRY) Issues FY 2022 Earnings Guidance

 Bayer Aktiengesellschaft (OTCMKTS:BAYRY – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $8.21-$8.21 for the period.
+The company provided earnings per share (EPS) guidance of $8.21-$8.21 for the period.
 The company issued revenue guidance of $53.29 billion-$54.35 billion, compared to the consensus revenue estimate of $50.85 billion.

 Bayer Aktiengesellschaft, together its subsidiaries, operates as a life science company worldwide.
 It operates through Pharmaceuticals, Consumer Health, and Crop Science segments.
 The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents, as well as cell and gene therapy.